Xilinx/Xilinx_Kria_KV260_Workshop/Part 1: Setup Board.md

 ## 3. Configure your terminal
 This will be used to enter and read commands for the SOM board.
-After opening Tera Term or Putty you will configure the settings in the following format:
+After opening Tera Term or Putty, select the COM port listed first (i.e. select COM 13 if COM 13 and COM 14 are listed).
+You will configure the settings in the following format:
 -	Baud rate = 115200
 -	Data bits = 8
 -	Stop bits = 1